 GOP Senator Urges Stand on Abortion

 SACRAMENTO, Calif.
-(AP) _ Republican presidential hopeful Sen. Bob Smith warned Sunday that the GOP will ``fall into the ash bin of history″ if it does not make outlawing abortion its top priority.
+(AP) _ Republican presidential hopeful Sen. Bob Smith asserted Sunday that the GOP will ``fall into the ash bin of history″ if it does not make outlawing abortion its top priority.

 The New Hampshire senator cast aside pleas from fellow Republicans who have called for the party to talk about issues other than abortion.
 In a forceful speech to the California GOP convention, he said he refused to be treated like a ``second-class citizen because we stand up for the (anti-abortion) plank in our party.″